tusdotnet/tusdotnet.wikisource/Configure-tusdotnet.md

 	public virtual ITusStore Store { get; set; }

 	/// <summary>
+	/// Callback to provide a file locking mechanism to prevent a file
+	/// from being accessed while the file is still in use
+	/// </summary>
+	public virtual Func<string, ITusFileLock> AquireFileLock { get; set; }

+	/// <summary>
 	/// Callbacks to run during different stages of the tusdotnet pipeline.
 	/// </summary>
 	public virtual Events Events { get; set; }

 	/// <summary>
 	/// The maximum upload size to allow.
 Exceeding this limit will return a "413 Request Entity Too Large" error to the client.
 	/// Set to null to allow any size.
 The size might still be restricted by the web server or operating system.
 	/// This property will be preceded by <see cref="MaxAllowedUploadSizeInBytesLong" />.
 	/// </summary>
 	public virtual int?
 MaxAllowedUploadSizeInBytes { get; set; }

 	/// <summary>
 	/// The maximum upload size to allow.
 Exceeding this limit will return a "413 Request Entity Too Large" error to the client.
 	/// Set to null to allow any size.
 The size might still be restricted by the web server or operating system.
 	/// This property will take precedence over <see cref="MaxAllowedUploadSizeInBytes" />.
 	/// </summary>
 	public virtual long?
 MaxAllowedUploadSizeInBytesLong { get; set; }

 	/// <summary>
 	/// Set an expiration time where incomplete files can no longer be updated.